+- financial sanctions;

+- current sanctions regimes;

+- terrorism and terrorist financing;

 - proliferation and proliferation financing;

 - export control and trade control; and

 - trade based money laundering.

 Reports in respect of both suspicious activity and financial sanctions are made to the IOMFIU via Themis, the IOMFIU's secure online reporting system.
 Details, and the Themis User Guide can be found on the IOMFIU's website.